IgniteUI/typedoc-plugin-localization/README.md

 > This command will create `exports` folder.
 > <br />
 >`projects\igniteui-angular\src\` This directory contains the file structure of the project.
-It takes up to `two` levels.
 > <br />
-> For instance when you have a `/directory/inner-dir1/inner-dir2/file.ts` it will create the following structure `exports/directory/inner-dir1/` which   > will contains all files that are under it or files that are deeply nested.
+> For instance when you have a `/directory/inner-dir1/inner-dir2/file.ts` it will create the following structure `exports/directory/inner-dir1/inner-dir2/` which will contains all files that are under it.

 #### Step 2